Skip to main content

 PhD, Psychology, University of Illinois at Chicago, 2010

-Additionally, Perry has earned several awards for her teaching and research, including an award for the best paper by the Association for Medical Education in Europe.
-Many national media outlets, including The Washington Post and NPR, have reported on her findings.
-Perry has appointments on the editorial boards for Personality and Social Psychology Bulletin, Psychological Science, and Social Psychological and Personality Science, and she is an associate editor for Psychological Science.
+Additionally, Perry has earned several awards for her teaching and research, including the best paper by the Association for Medical Education in Europe, the Society for Personality and Social Psychology’s SAGE Young Scholar Award, and the Ann L Brown Award for Excellence in Developmental Research.
+Many national media outlets, including The Washington Post, The New Yorker, and NPR, have reported on her findings.
+Perry is an incoming Associate Editor for Personality and Social Psychology Bulletin and Social Psychology and Personality Compass, and she serves on the editorial board of Social Psychological and Personality Science.
 She is a reviewer for the National Science Foundation and the Russell Sage Foundation.
-Perry is an elected fellow to the Society for Experimental Social Psychology and the Association for Psychological Science and earned the Society for Personality and Social Psychology’s SAGE Young Scholar Award.
+Perry is an elected fellow of the Society for the Psychological Study of Social Issues, the Society for Experimental Social Psychology, and the Association for Psychological Science.

 Current Research